eslint-functional/eslint-plugin-functional/docs/rules/no-expression-statements.md

 ### `ignorePattern`

-Patterns will be matched against the line(s) of code.
+This option takes a RegExp string or an array of RegExp strings.
-See the [ignorePattern](./options/ignore-pattern.md) docs for more information.
+It allows for the ability to ignore violations based on the line(s) of code.